vimtutor notes

 - Typing

-followed by a phrase searches FORWARD for the phrase. - Typing
+/followed by a phrase searches FORWARD for the phrase. - Typing

-followed by a phrase searches BACKWARD for the phrase. - After a search type n to find the next occurrence in the same direction
+?followed by a phrase searches BACKWARD for the phrase. - After a search type n to find the next occurrence in the same direction

 - or

-takes you back to older positions, CTRL-I to newer positions.
+Nto search in the opposite direction.
+CTRL-Otakes you back to older positions, CTRL-I to newer positions.

 -